 This crisp, refreshing spiked cider pairs well with a wide variety of foods – from breakfast items and light appetizers to dinner dishes and delectable desserts!

-- Donuts: An ice cold, spiked apple cider is a delicious way to wash down a warm, sugary doughnut!
+- Donuts: An ice cold, spiked apple cider is a delicious way to wash down warm doughnuts!
+These muffin doughnuts and maple doughnuts get my vote.

 - Turkey Dinner: No holiday table is complete without the delicious pairing of a golden brown turkey and an apple cocktail (or two!)!

-- Apple Pie: A light cider cocktail is the perfect complement to a slice of buttery, flakey apple pie!
+- Apple Pie: A light cider cocktail is the perfect complement to buttery, flakey bites of apple pie.

 Toast the gifts of Thanksgiving and the ones you love with this Spiked Apple Cider Cocktail!